This is an exciting opportunity to join the Countryside Restoration Trust’s Board of Trustees.

-The deadline for CRT Trustee applications is 9th March 2017.
 Please email your application to Sarah Stannage (Director), with a covering letter and details of your experience.
-Meetings with prospective Trustees are scheduled for mid-March 2017.
+Meetings with prospective Trustees will be scheduled following the suitable correspondence.

 The Countryside Restoration Trust is the UK’s leading charity promoting wildlife-friendly farming and campaigning for a living, working countryside.
 We believe that wildlife is integral to good farming.
 This philosophy is put into practice on over 2,000 acres of working farms, small-holdings and woodland across the country.